 PRETORIA, South Africa (AP) — Welcomed by a military band and a guard of honor, Chinese President Xi Jinping began a state visit to South Africa on Wednesday, part of China's effort to strengthen economic ties with Africa.

-The Chinese government became Africa's largest international trading partner in 2009, according to the South African Institute of International Affairs.
+China became Africa's largest international trading partner in 2009, according to the South African Institute of International Affairs.
 Trade was valued at over $201 billion last year, a sharp rise from just $10.6 billion in 2000.
-This is Xi's second visit to the country — the first was in 2013 when the Chinese president toured several African states.

-Xi met his South African counterpart President Jacob Zuma in an official ceremony in the capital Pretoria.
-After the red carpet procession, each president was flanked by row of cabinet ministers, who were part of the talks on issues such as financial cooperation and infrastructure projects.
-Xi's visit comes ahead of the Forum on China Africa Cooperation, a meeting that brings together African and Chinese leaders every three years.
+Xi met his South African counterpart Jacob Zuma in an official ceremony in the capital Pretoria.
+After the red carpet procession, each president was flanked by row of cabinet ministers, who will be part of the talks on issues such as financial cooperation and infrastructure projects.
+The visit comes ahead of the Forum on China Africa Cooperation, a meeting that brings together African and Chinese leaders every three years.

-Xi's visit to South Africa comes a day after meeting Zimbabwe's President Robert Mugabe in Harare, where the Chinese leader signed deals worth more than $4 billion, according to Zimbabwean newspapers.
+Xi's visit to South Africa comes a day after meeting Zimbabwe's President Robert Mugabe in Harare, where the two countries inked deals worth more than $4 billion, according to Zimbabwean newspapers.
 In addition to China's mining interests in cash-strapped Zimbabwe, the 12 agreements cover industries such as power and transport, and prevent double taxation for investors, according to the Herald, a state-owned Zimbabwean newspaper.

 Nigerian President Muhammadu Buhari is travelling to South Africa this week, where he will also meet Xi, his office said in a statement.
 The two leaders are to discuss a coastal railway project in Nigeria, which Buhari's government hopes will be financed by a $12 billion Chinese loan, the statement said.